codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

   * Advanced configuration settings

   The Create application wizard guides you through the process of creating an application.
-Remember you need a valid [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/) to be able to create a GitOps application, and to which to commit it.
 For how-to information, see [Create an application](#create-an-application).
   For example Argo CD applications, see this [repo](https://github.com/oleksandr-codefresh/argocd-example-apps){:target="_blank"}.

+  Remember you need a valid [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/) to be able to create and commit a GitOps application.

 * Monitor GitOps applications
   After creating an application, and it is synced to the cluster, the application is displayed in the GitOps Apps dashboard.
 Here, Here you can monitor its health and sync status, deployments, and resources.
 See [Monitoring GitOps applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/).

 * Manage GitOps applications
   You can also select an application and update the application's configuration settings, or delete it.
 For all available options, see [Managing GitOps applications]({{site.baseurl}}/docs/deployments/gitops/manage-application/).

 ## Application: Definitions